misselliev/petrichor-blog/README.md

 ## Live version

-You can look at it [here](https://warm-harbor-82591.herokuapp.com/)
+You can look at it [here](https://warm-bayou-34500.herokuapp.com/)

 ## Currently working on

-Setting up authorization and authentication process
+Setting up users as admin

 ## About